 GrafNav Lite is a simplified version of GrafNav.
 It contains all of the conversion and logging utilities, but only supports processing intervals of 1 second or lower.
 GrafNav Lite only supports single frequency data and will not resolve ambiguities.
 However, float solution accuracies of 5 - 20 cm are still achievable.
-See Chapter 2 on Page 31 for more information.
+See GrafNav on page 23 for more information.